Meet Our Veterinarians

 Dr. Michael Matthews

-He made Lake Wales his home in 1986 and is married and raising two daughters.
-When not at work he enjoys growing orchids and palms, and being a soccer dad, as well as deep sea fishing.
+He made Lake Wales his home in 1986 and is raising two daughters, Kennedy and Sophia.
+When not at work he enjoys spending time in his greenhouse, landscaping, deep sea fishing and spending time with his daughters.

 Dr. Thomas Schotman